 What is RDBMS?

-RDBMS or a Relational Database Management System is a type of Database that stores data in tables having rows and columns so it can be used in relation to other datasets.
+RDBMS or a Relational Database Management System is a type of Database that stores data in tables having rows and columns so it can be used with other datasets.
 Relational Databases are capable of handling different types of data and complex queries with ease.
 Most organizations use RDBMS to store data instead of hierarchical Databases.

 Key Features of RDBMS